Al Hirschfeld: Early life and career

-Career

 In 1924, Hirschfeld traveled to Paris and London, where he studied painting, drawing and sculpture.
-When he returned to the United States, a friend, fabled Broadway press agent Richard Maney, showed one of Hirschfeld's drawings to an editor at the New York Herald Tribune, which got Hirschfeld commissions for that newspaper and then, later, The New York Times.
+When he returned to the United States, a friend, fabled Broadway press agent Richard Maney, showed one of Hirschfeld's drawings to an editor at the New York Herald Tribune, which got Hirschfeld commissions for that newspaper before he moved to The New York Times.

-Hirschfeld's style is unique, and he is considered to be one of the most important figures in contemporary drawing and caricature, having influenced countless artists, illustrators, and cartoonists.
+Hirschfeld's style was unique, and he was considered to be one of the most important figures in contemporary drawing and caricature, having influenced countless artists, illustrators, and cartoonists.
 His caricatures were regularly drawings of pure line in black ink, for which he used a genuine crow quill.

 Readers of The New York Times and other newspapers prior to the time they printed in color will be most familiar with the Hirschfeld drawings that are black ink on white illustration board.
 However, there is a whole body of Hirschfeld's work in color.
 Hirschfeld's full-color paintings were commissioned by many magazines, often as the cover.
 Examples are TV Guide, Life Magazine, American Mercury, Look Magazine, The New York Times Magazine, The New Masses, and Seventeen Magazine.
 He also illustrated many books in color, most notably among them Harlem As Seen By Hirschfeld, with text by William Saroyan.

 He was commissioned by CBS to illustrate a preview magazine featuring the network's new TV programming in fall 1963.
 One of the programs was Candid Camera, and Hirschfeld's caricature of the show's host Allen Funt outraged Funt so much he threatened to leave the network if the magazine were issued.
 Hirschfeld prepared a slightly different likeness, perhaps more flattering, but he and the network pointed out to Funt that the artwork prepared for newspapers and some other print media had been long in preparation and it was too late to withdraw it.
 Funt relented but insisted that what could be changed would have to be.
 Newsweek ran a squib on the controversy.